-On June 19, 2023, the Company issued 4,208 warrants to the previous warrantholders of Pacton in accordance with the Arrangement (Note 4).
-The warrants have and exercise price of \$3.14 and an expected life of 0.80 years.
-The warrants were valued at \$nil using the Black-Scholes option pricing model with the following assumptions at the issue date: risk free interest rate of 5.08%; dividend yield of 0%; expected volatility of 108.87% and expected life of 0.80 years.
+In connection with the June 2024 PP, the Company issued 386,419 non-transferrable broker's warrants with an exercise price of \$0.60 and an expected life of 2 years as finder's fees.
+The broker's warrants were valued at \$130,138 using the Black-Scholes option pricing model with the following assumptions at the issue date: risk free interest rate of 3.99%; dividend yield of 0%; expected volatility of 252.94% and expected life of 2 years.